 Toddlers love wooden blocks.
 So do first graders.

-Preschoolers are mesmerized by magnetic tiles.
-Ten-year-olds are too.
+Preschoolers are mesmerized by magnetic tiles, and so are ten-year-olds.

-Take a look through all my lists, think about what your child needs to play well independently, and start creating a play-filled environment in your home.
-Do not, for even a minute, limit toys to an age-range.
+When you look through my lists, focus on what your child needs to play well and independently.
+Create a play-filled environment that works for your family.
+And don’t, even for a minute, limit toys by the age number on the box.

 Toys Do Not Have a Gender

-All the toys on my “best toys” lists are for all kids.
-No exceptions.
+All the toys on my best toys for kids lists are for every child.

-A child’s interest in a toy is guided by their passions, not their gender.
-Every child needs opportunities to build skills like imagination, engineering, empathy, and creativity.
+A child’s interest in a toy should be guided by curiosity and passion, not by gender.
+Every child deserves opportunities to build imagination, problem-solving, engineering skills, empathy, and creativity.

-Limiting toys based on gender sends a restrictive message.
+Limiting toys based on gender sends a restrictive message, and can close doors to learning and play.
 Let’s not do that.

 Busy Toddler’s Gift Guides of the Best Toys for Kids

-The ultimate list of toys for kids is here.
+The ultimate list of the best toys for kids is here.
 Click the image for the list you want to see.

 Frequently Asked Question